“Swimming has consumed my life for the better.” -Renzo Tjon-A-Joe

-Hailing from the country of Suriname – where the last swimming success was 30 years ago when Anthony Nesty won gold – Renzo had little precedent to follow and limited resources to pursue his athletic dreams.
+Hailing from the country of Suriname – where the latest story of swimming success was nearly 30 years ago when Anthony Nesty won gold – Renzo had little precedent to follow and limited resources to pursue his athletic dreams.
 But despite these many barriers, he seized every opportunity to learn and improve.
 This led him to moving to the U.S. in pursuit of a higher level of training and other opportunities:

 “Before I had my country’s support in terms of finances, it was three or four times harder for me to travel to the U.S. due to the steep exchange rate.
 It’s very expensive.
 That put my family under a lot of financial pressure, so I had a lot to lose once I moved.
-This taught me to appreciate everything around me and allowed me to excel at the end of the day.
-Just one flight away, all of these opportunities and resources do not exist.”
+This taught me to appreciate everything around me and allowed me to excel at the end of the day.”

 If there’s one thing participants will learn from Renzo, it will be an attitude of gratitude: “I really want swimmers at my clinics to adopt the mindset of being way more appreciative of what they have around them, utilizing every resource that much more than they may previously already have.”

 In addition to being grateful for the opportunities swimming offers, another important aspect of mindset development is believing in yourself and putting in the hard work.
-Renzo emphasizes that anyone can develop a champion mindset, no matter their talent level: “Not everyone can be an Olympian or a world champion, but everyone can train like one and have the mentality that they have.
+Renzo emphasizes that anyone can develop a champion mindset, no matter their talent level: “Not everyone can be an Olympian or a world champion, but everyone can train like one and have the same mentality.
 That, in and of itself, will take them to places that are way past swimming and into their professional lives.”

 While mindset training is incredibly important for success, Renzo also digs into the nitty gritty details of strokes and racing skills.
 He has a creativity-driven teaching style and an intuitive feel for the water that comes with experience at the upper echelon of the sport, ensuring that swimmers are taught the best strategies and techniques from the most basic to the most complicated of skills.
 Great swimmers must be built from the ground up: “I like to start from scratch with the body position on the block.”